williamromero11/williamromero11.github.io/_pages/about.md

-Entry-level IT and cybersecurity professional pursuing a B.S. in Information Technology with hands-on experience in IT support, network troubleshooting, and system security.
-Eligible for security clearance and seeking an internship or junior role in system administration or cybersecurity to support secure systems, network operations, and incident response.
+I am an entry level IT and cybersecurity student currently completing my degree in Information Technology.
+My interests focus on system administration, network security, and defensive security operations.
+I am looking for an internship or junior role where I can contribute to maintaining secure systems, supporting network operations, and assisting with incident response while continuing to grow my technical skills.

 ## About Me
-I’m a 24‑year‑old IT and Cybersecurity student from Venezuela, currently living in Orlando, Florida.
-I’ve been passionate about technology for as long as I can remember, especially how different systems interact and how to protect them from threats.
-That interest has also led me to building custom PCs—where I focus on both performance and security in every build.
+I am a 24 year old IT and cybersecurity student originally from Venezuela and currently living in Orlando, Florida.
+I have been interested in technology from a young age, particularly how systems interact and how they can be protected from misuse or attack.
+This interest naturally led me to building custom PCs, where I focus on reliability, performance, and security in each build.

-Outside of academics and tech, I’m a big fan of deep, strategic games like Elden Ring, The Witcher 3, and Baldur’s Gate 3.
-These games have taught me a lot about persistence, creative problem‑solving, and strategic thinking.
-I also read a lot, particularly epic fantasy.
-A Song of Ice and Fire by George R.R.
-Martin is one of my favorites—it inspired my fascination with complex systems, layered narratives, and how small details can shape entire worlds, which ties back to how I think about cybersecurity.
+Outside of academics, I enjoy strategy driven games such as Elden Ring, The Witcher 3, and Baldur’s Gate 3.
+These games reinforce skills that translate well to cybersecurity, including persistence, critical thinking, and problem solving under pressure.
+I am also an avid reader of epic fantasy, especially A Song of Ice and Fire by George R. R. Martin.
+The complexity of its world building and interconnected systems mirrors how I approach technical environments and security challenges.

-I try to bring the lessons I learn from gaming and literature—strategy, ethics, and attention to detail—into my IT and security work every day.
+I try to apply these habits of careful analysis, attention to detail, and ethical thinking to my academic and technical work.

 ### 🎓 Education Journey
-- **High School:** JP Taravella High School (9th grade), Coral Glades High School (10th-12th)
 - **University:** University of Central Florida (UCF) - Pursuing B.S. in Information Technology
 - **Specialization:** Networks and Cybersecurity
 - **Expected Graduation:** This semester
-- **Future Plans:** Pursue a Master's degree in Cybersecurity after graduation
+- **Future Plans:** I plan to pursue a Master’s degree in Cybersecurity after completing my undergraduate studies.
 - **Certifications:** [![CompTIA Security+](https://img.shields.io/badge/CompTIA-Security%2B-red)](https://www.credly.com/users/william-romero.9412f593/badges#credly) | [![AWS Cloud Security Foundations](https://img.shields.io/badge/AWS-Cloud%20Foundations-blue)](https://www.credly.com/users/william-romero.9412f593/badges#credly) | [![TestOut IT Fundamentals Pro](https://img.shields.io/badge/TestOut-IT%20Fundamentals%20Pro-yellow)](https://certification.testout.com/managecert?certificateID=6-1C6-VPU5M2) | [![AWS Cloud Foundations](https://img.shields.io/badge/AWS-Cloud%20Foundations-blue)](https://www.credly.com/users/william-romero.9412f593/badges#credly) |
 ## Technical Skills